ChandraRunnels/Hops_School_Project/README.md

 # Hops

-looking at table of hops in Washington State
+The production of the different types of hops grown in Idaho, Oregon, and Washington.